 And you smile at the mom with a baby about the same age in the next line and your milk lets down and you feel like Hey, I’m missing something, did I forget my keys?

 And then you realize that what is missing is your baby.
+You are already a successful mother.

 You are doing just fine.